Abdoelabassi/pythia8/README.md

 g++ -I/path/to/pythia8/include code.cc -o nameit -lpythia8 -L /path/to/pythia8/lib

 ```
-# Don't forget to add the lib to path env
+# Don't forget to export the pythia lib dir into the path env.

 ```
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/path/to/pythia8/lib
 ```

+#Optional:

+You can create a Makefile to complile all your source file using make

 ### Install Pythia8